Software Development

 How fast can your internet go?
 (Image by Holly Quinn, made with SDXL)

-Before streaming and online gaming, deciding on an internet speed was pretty simple: Less speed meant slower downloading and loading time, especially when there were multiple computers in the house.
-The fastest speed gave you faster downloads and loading times.
-Whether waiting less was worth paying more was up to the consumer.
+Before HD streaming, online gaming and VR, deciding on an internet speed was pretty simple.
+Less speed meant slower downloading and loading time, faster speeds meant faster downloads and loading times, and whether waiting less was worth paying more was up to the consumer.

-It’s still up to the consumer — internet plans can start at 25 Mbps, with low-cost high speed plans at around 100 Mbps, the general threshold for “high speed.”
-But today there are speeds available at a higher cost that may offer more speed than you will ever use, even as a gamer or heavy-use remote worker.
+It’s still up to the consumer, but today a slow download speed could mean not being able to watch a movie without constant buffering.
+At the same time, there are speeds available at a higher cost that may offer more speed than you will ever use, even as a gamer or heavy-use remote worker.

 What are Mbps?

-A lot of the things you use the internet for, like browsing, social media, email and streaming music require just 1 Mbps or less, according to the Federal Communications Commission (FCC).
+A lot of the things you use the internet for, like browsing, social media, email and streaming music require just one Mbps or less, according to the FCC.
 Things like gaming, streaming HD video, HD teleconferencing and telecommuting require more Mbps, but generally still less than 10.

 If my speed is so high, why is my internet slow?

-Have you ever taken an Mbps speed test when your internet felt sluggish, only for it to come back with lightning-fast speeds?
-The fact is some devices, especially if they’re older, can only go as fast as they go regardless of internet speeds.
-A device cleanup can help speed it up, or you might just need a more compatible device.
-Malware can also slow things down.
+If you’ve ever taken a download speed test when your internet felt sluggish, only for it to come back with lightning-fast speeds, it could be your device.
+Some devices, especially if they’re older, can only go as fast as they go, regardless of internet speeds.
+A device cleanup can help speed it up, or you might just need to update your device.

 Another issue might be your router.
+Major internet providers usually will replace your router with the newest version for “free” as part of your internet package price, but they won’t necessarily let you know that your router is outdated and needs to be upgraded.
 If you have a router from your provider that you haven’t updated in a couple of years and Netflix starts buffering, that’s a good indication that the service has improved beyond what the router can handle.
-Providers often replace routers with no additional fee.

 Common internet speeds

-If you’re looking at internet speeds that all exceed the FCC’s recommendations and are unsure how high to go, here’s a basic guide, according to various sources cited above.
+If you’re looking at internet speeds and are unsure how high to go, here’s a basic guide, according to various sources cited above.

-• 100 Mbps — This is now the most basic level of high-speed internet, as 4K streaming has become more popular.
-It can handle streaming, console gaming and multiple people using devices reasonably well, such as kids doing homework while Mom pays bills.
-100 Mbps internet packages may be free for households that meet income eligibility for the FCC Affordable Connectivity Program, the $14.2 billion federal benefits program that provides a $30 subsidy for internet service to eligible families.
+• 100 Mbps — Now the minimum level of high-speed internet per the FCC.
+It can handle streaming, console gaming and multiple people using devices reasonably well, such as kids doing homework while Mom pays bills online.

-• 200 Mbps — For most family homes, 200 Mbps is enough to allow multiple people streaming 4K, multiple people playing console or PC gaming and multiple people using devices, including working from home.
+• 300 Mbps — The base speed for some providers.
+For most family homes, 300 Mbps is enough to allow multiple people streaming 4K, multiple people playing console or PC gaming and multiple people using devices, including working from home.

-• 500 Mbps — At this level, you might be paying for more speed than you need unless your home has multiple exceptionally heavy internet users.
-A family of two or four with 500 Mbps will have a huge amount of buffer before the speeds slow down, but their everyday usage won’t be noticeably faster than with 300 Mbps.
-That said, 500 Mbps is not uncommon with newer home internet setups.
+• 500 Mbps — A family of two or four with 500 Mbps will have a good amount of buffer before the wifi slows down, but their everyday usage won’t be noticeably faster than with 300 Mbps.

 Companies: Federal Communications Commission (FCC) / Comcast / Verizon